PROJECT: Research on climate change, agriculture and food security in Africa

-START is commissioning and managing research awards on the theme of climate change, agriculture and food security in Africa, with support from CDKN.
-The research call focuses on the sustainability of ecosystem services in Africa, and how these underpin human development.
+START commissioned and managed research awards on the theme of climate change, agriculture and food security in Africa, with support from CDKN.
+The research call focused on the sustainability of ecosystem services in Africa, and how these underpin human development.

-The aims of the research call are to commission high quality, independent, policy-relevant and credible research to:
+The research call aimed to commission high quality, independent, policy-relevant and credible research to:

 - support policy making for sustainable development in the region;

 - build the capacities of regional research partners to conduct high level research;

 - create a platform for knowledge sharing at the regional level.

 The US National Science Foundation and CGIAR’s Climate Change, Agriculture and Food Security (CCAFS) programme are co-funding the research call.